Umer-prog/python/Turtle_graphics/README.md

 # Practicing Turtle Graphics

 Welcome to my Turtle Graphics practice repository!
-This repo contains various projects and exercises I've worked on while learning and practicing the Turtle library in Python.
+This repo contains projects and exercises I've worked on while learning and practicing the Turtle library in Python.

 ## Table of Contents